James W. Plummer: Education and Military Service

 James W. Plummer received his Bachelor of Science in electrical engineering from the University of California, Berkeley, in 1942, taking as many courses as he could in electronic communications.
 After graduation from the University of California in 1942, he entered the U.S. Navy as an ensign.
 He received radar training at Harvard; M.I.T.; and the Navy bases at Corpus Christi, Texas and Ford Island, Oahu, Hawaii.
 He then reported to Torpedo Squadron 10, Puunene Air Base, Maui, in the Hawaiian Islands.

 Plummer served aboard the USS Enterprise (CV-6)—the most decorated ship of World War II—from December 1943 to May 1945.
 He served as a radar specialist for Torpedo Squadron 10 and subsequently Night Torpedo Squadron 90 (VT(N)-90).
 His tasks included training crews in the use of radar, establishing and supervising a maintenance shop, and flying with the squadron as a Technical Observer.
 Subsequently, he served as the ship's maintenance officer aboard the Enterprise and flew low-level observation of Japanese targets on islands in the Pacific.

+Plummer in the second cockpit of the SR71.

 Following the war, Plummer earned his Master of Science, also in electrical engineering, from the University of Maryland in 1953.

+Geopolitics

+During his appointment as Under Secretary of the Air Force, Plummer traveled to Iran to meet Hassan Toufanian, the military procurement general under the Shah of Iran.
+Discussions focused mainly on Toufanian's opinion that US contractors were not performing on US-Iranian contracts, for which he blamed the US Air Force.